 The volume of crude oil and refined products transported through our crude oil and refined products pipelines and terminal facilities depends on the availability of attractively priced crude oil and refined products in the areas serviced by our assets.
 A period of sustained price reductions for crude oil or refined products could lead to a decline in drilling activity, production and refining of crude oil or import levels in these areas.
-A period of sustained products supplied from or delivered to any of these areas could materially reduce demand for crude oil or refined products in these areas.
+A period of sustained increases in the price of crude oil or refined products supplied from or delivered to any of these areas could materially reduce demand for crude oil or refined products in these areas.
 In either case, the volumes of crude oil or refined products transported in our crude oil and refined products pipelines and terminal facilities could decline.